ARCHIVE

 2020 | November 3 - What's at Stake?

-The 2020 Summer Institute: November 3 - What's at Stake? will explore the future of US diplomacy, climate change policy, income inequality, national security, the Second Amendment, the Supreme Court, coronavirus, and other issues that will be critical
+The 2020 Summer Institute: November 3 - What's at Stake? explored the future of US diplomacy, climate change policy, income inequality, national security, the Second Amendment, the Supreme Court, coronavirus, and other issues that were critical national topics leading up to the presidential elections in November 2020.

-Watch archived talks on the 2020 Youtube Playlist
+Watch archived talks on the 2020 YouTube Playlist

 2019 | Art: Dissent and Diplomacy